Accident Attorney In Northwest Arkansas

 Work Comp Reasons for Denial

-Despite proving you were injured by a specific incident identifiable by time and space, and proving you were doing your job, and proving your injury through objective medical evidence, your employer and the work comp insurance carrier my continue to deny your claim based upon a wide array of defenses.
+Despite proving you were injured by a specific incident identifiable by time and place, and proving you were doing your job, and proving your injury through objective medical evidence, your employer and the work comp insurance carrier my continue to deny your claim based upon a wide array of defenses.
 These defenses include:

 - Failure to provide employment services